 We disillusion ourselves into thinking that we can “receive happiness” and I can break that down into three packaged forms.

 First off we have the “I want everything” type of happiness.
 It’s this societal notion that we can get whatever we want, achieving whatever we want and we believe that will make us happy.
 We think that if we won the lottery and became millionaires that all of life’s problems would go away and ultimately money would make us happy.
 I personally know some wealthy people by societies standard and have had the opportunity to have intensive discussions with them about happiness – great people, however, the message that comes across is often along very similar lines – having whatever you want whenever you want will give you pleasure, but it definitely does not fulfill you and make you happy.
-Yes, you’re able to enjoy the nice, fun things in life but fancy gadgets and expensive cars is often a means to fill the real void of happiness.
+Yes, you’re able to enjoy the nice, fun things in life but fancy gadgets and expensive cars are often a means to fill the real void of happiness.
 It just makes life, and ultimately paying the bills easier, that’s about it.

 Don’t get me wrong here.
 Reaching for the stars and doing what you want to do is not wrong.
-Being rich, wealthy and/or famous is nothing bad.
+Being rich, wealthy, and/or famous is nothing bad.
 I have the utmost respect for people who work their asses off wanting to achieve a higher standard of living, and even more so for those that give back to the community.
 I love saying: “Hustle so you no longer have to struggle then you keep hustling so you can help others who are still struggling.”

 Secondly, we have short term happiness in the form of performance achievement.
 You know the type that comes with achieving something, like finishing a triathlon or getting a promotion at work.
 I explicitly remember my third marathon when I was roughly 16.
 I had not trained and 2 weeks ahead of the race, I signed up.
-My mom signed my under 18 forms with a warning knowing that I had accomplished it before.
+My mom signed my “under 18” forms, knowing that I had accomplished it before.
 However, this time I was nowhere near ready.
 Still, my stubborn head said let’s do it.
 That was probably one of the most gruesome races I have had.
 My knees were falling apart by the time I reached kilometer 30.
 I couldn’t go anymore, but there was no way I was giving up.
 I walked, I crawled (literally), all the way through the finish line.
 Yes, I was exhausted but after 4hrs and 45min of pain and suffering, I was happy.
 Nothing in the world could take that happiness away.
 Performance happiness is that moment of exhilaration of reaching a personal goal.
 No doubt, this form of happiness is powerful.
 For that specific moment you can be proud and it can be meaningful, however, it’s short-lived.
 Two weeks down the road, looking back at my marathon run it was just “another moment” in life.
 Great, what next?

 By now you must be thinking, what a douche.
 He thinks he has got it all figured out.
 Well, I kind of do.
 As arrogant as that may sound, but the answer to uninterrupted happiness is really straight forward and simple.
 Want to know what it is?
 If you’ve read this far then you must be like – spill it already!